 It is still possible to get COVID-19 after being vaccinated.

-It is also not yet known whether getting a COVID-19 vaccine will prevent you from spreading the coronavirus to other people.
+It is also not yet known how well a COVID-19 vaccine will prevent you from spreading the coronavirus to other people.

 When Do I Get the Second Dose of the COVID-19 Vaccine?

 You should get the second dose at least 21 days (for Pfizer-BioNTech) or at least 28 days (for Moderna) after your first dose.

 If the second dose is delayed beyond 21 or 28 days, it will still be effective.
 The CDC says you can get the second dose of the Pfizer and Moderna vaccines up to 42 days after the first dose.